brikis98/ping-play/README.md

 # Quick start

-To understand how to transform your Play app to use BigPipe, it's helpful to first see an example that does *not* use BigPipe.
-Here is the controller code, [controllers/WithoutBigPipe.scala](sample-app-scala/app/controllers/WithoutBigPipe.scala), for the example mentioned above:
+To understand how to transform your Play app to use BigPipe, it's helpful to first see an example that does *not* use BigPipe (note, the example is in Scala, but ping-play supports Java too!).
+Here is the controller code, [controllers/WithoutBigPipe.scala](sample-app-scala/app/controllers/WithoutBigPipe.scala), for the example mentioned
+earlier:

 ```scala
 class WithoutBigPipe(serviceClient: FakeServiceClient) extends Controller {